sandialabs/GenTen/README.md

 ### Build Kokkos

-There are many options for building Kokkos for each architecture, please see their documentation.
-Here is a simple script for building Kokkos using OpenMP on a SandyBridge CPU architecture, assuming the Kokkos source is placed in top-level/kokkos/kokkos:
+The CMake script for building Kokkos is similar to the inline build scripts shown above, just with all of the Genten-specific options removed.
+You must also specify an install directory.
+Furthemore, since Genten requires use of C++14 constructs, the C++ standard enabled within Kokkos must be set to 14.
+For example, here is a simple script for building Kokkos using OpenMP on a SandyBridge CPU architecture, assuming the Kokkos source is placed in top-level/kokkos/kokkos:

 ```
-#!/bin/bash
+rm -f CMakeCache.txt;
+rm -rf CMakeFiles

 KOKKOS=../../kokkos
 INSTALL=`pwd`/../../install/opt_gnu_openmp

+cmake \
-${KOKKOS}/generate_makefile.bash \
+  -D CMAKE_INSTALL_PREFIX=${INSTALL} \
-  --kokkos-path=${KOKKOS} \
+  -D CMAKE_CXX_COMPILER=g++ \
-  --prefix=${INSTALL} \
+  -D Kokkos_CXX_STANDARD=14 \
-  --with-openmp \
+  -D Kokkos_ENABLE_OPENMP=ON \
-  --arch=SNB \
+  -D Kokkos_ARCH_SNB=ON \
-  --compiler=g++
+  ${KOKKOS}
 ```

 which goes in the top-level/kokkos/build/opt_gnu_openmp directory above.